shantanu778/Machine_Translation_Quality_Estimation/README.md

 Our train set and dev set are the huggingface train set and dev set taken from [this page](https://huggingface.co/datasets/GroNLP/ik-nlp-22_transqe) and our test set are the SICK.txt and the SICK_NL.txt.
 The train and dev set needs to be saved as train.txt and dev.txt in the Data folder, while the SICK datasets can maintain their original name

-### Training your model (SubTask-A)
+### Effects of using different QE intervals on
+model performance
-If you want to run the train sets from implementation 1 and 3, first go to the Models/LM_BERT_Balanced_labels/ directory.
+If you want to run the an experiment follow these steps:

 * step 1: open config.json
-* for implentation 1: set "training-set" value to "label_template_balanced_train" and set "model" value to "BERT"
-* for implentation 3: set "training-set" value to "custom" and set "model" value to "ERNIE"
+* The DA interval can be set by adjusting"threshold" value, which is the upper limit of the DA score range
 * step 2:run
  ```
   train.py